AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05a_programming_fundamentals/doc.md

 ## `template`

+`template` is a C++ language primitive, which, together with the overload mechanism, enables *static polymorphism*.

 ### Basic `template` usage

 `template` at a basic level allows you to automate copy pasting of function overloads.